Ginseng: Production

 Commercial ginseng is sold in over 35 countries, with China as the largest consumer.
 In 2013, global sales of ginseng exceeded $2 billion, of which half was produced by South Korea.
 In the early 21st century, 99% of the world's 80,000 tons of ginseng was produced in just four countries: China (44,749 tons), South Korea (27,480 tons), Canada (6,486 tons), and the United States (1,054 tons).
-All ginseng produced in South Korea is Korean ginseng (P. ginseng), while ginseng produced in China includes P. ginseng and South China ginseng (P. notoginseng).
-Ginseng produced in Canada and the United States is mostly American ginseng (P. quinquefolius).
+All ginseng produced in South Korea is Korean ginseng (P. ginseng), while ginseng produced in China includes P. ginseng, South China ginseng (P. notoginseng), and the recently introduced American ginseng (P. quinquefolius).
+Ginseng produced in Canada and the United States is mostly P. quinquefolius.

+As of 2020, global P. ginseng and P. quinquefolius production each sum to an approximate 7,000 tons on a dry-weight basis.
+On a dry-weight basis, 70% of P. ginseng and 30% of P. quinquefolius is produced in China; 60% of P. quinquefolius is produced in Canada; and 10% of P. quinquefolius is produced in the US.
+P. ginseng is also cultivated in Japan.

 Uses

 Ginseng may be included in energy drinks or herbal teas in small amounts or sold as a dietary supplement.